isotopp/isotopp.github.io/content/posts/2023-06-22-a-great-resignation-management-edition.md

 But the objective is clear:
-You want to find out if the org you are about to join has access to its own meta, and if it can change and consciously design its org structure and work and communications culture.
+You want to find out if the org you are about to join has access to its own meta, and if it can change and consciously design its org structure, work, and communications culture.

+All companies right now are executing a series of transformations at multiple levels of their business.
+That is because the world right now is a lot less stable than it used to be in the last 50 years.
-All companies right now are executing a series of transformations at multiple levels of their business, but only those that do not let these things happen to them will not be painful to work at.
+But only those that do not let these things happen to them, but are actively shaping the process will not be painful to work at.

 You must find these early in the interview process.